RazvanN7/DIPs/DIPs/DIP1xxx-rn.md

-Before this DIP, `foo` would have been regarded as a strongly pure function, but with the addition of `__mutable`, `foo` becomes a weakly `pure` function due to the fact that `immutable` instances can now be modified through `__mutable fields`.
-After this DIP, a function that receives immutable ref/ptr parameters will be regarded as strongly `pure` if and only if the parameters do not contain any `__mutable` fields.
+Before this DIP, `foo` would have been regarded as a strongly pure function, but with the addition of `__mutable`, `foo` becomes a weakly `pure` function due to the fact that `immutable` instances can now be modified through `__mutable` fields.
+After this DIP, a function that receives immutable ref/pointer parameters will be regarded as strongly `pure` if and only if the parameters do not contain any `__mutable` fields.